 Inheriting Assets in Blended Families: It’s Complicated

-There are essentially three kinds of property to be considered when planning the estate of a blended family and which we’ll consider for Mark and Kim when planning their trust.
+There are essentially three kinds of property to be considered when planning the estate of a blended family—which we’ll consider for Mark and Kim when planning their trust.
 An attorney calls this the “Characterization of Assets.”

 The commingling of assets is where things can get dicey.
 Really dicey.

-Add emotion on top of this—fighting siblings, in-laws, estranged children—and the potential for disaster in a probate process to decide all this becomes enormous.
+Add emotion on top of this—fighting siblings, strained relationships, in-laws, estranged children—and the potential for disaster in a probate process to determine all this becomes enormous.

 They certainly never aired that episode of “The Brady Bunch,” did they?